-MICHAEL HARRIS, ICD.D, is a senior business advisor with the law firm of Goodmans LLP in Toronto, and the President of his own consulting firm, Steane Consulting Ltd., and, in this capacity, acts as a consultant to various Canadian companies.
+Michael Harris, ICD.D, is a senior business advisor with the law firm of Cassels Brock & Blackwell LLP in Toronto, and the President of his own consulting firm, Steane Consulting Ltd., and, in this capacity, acts as a consultant to various Canadian companies.
+Before 2009, he was a senior business advisor with the law firm of Goodmans LLP in Toronto.

 Mr. Harris was born in Toronto in 1945, and was raised in Callander and North Bay, Ontario.
-Prior to his election to the Ontario Legislature in 1981, Mike Harris was a schoolteacher, a school board trustee and chair and an entrepreneur in the Nipissing area.
+Before his election to the Ontario Legislature in 1981, Mike Harris was a schoolteacher, a school board trustee and chair and an entrepreneur in the Nipissing area.
 On June 8, 1995 Mr. Harris became the 22nd Premier of Ontario following a landslide election victory.
 In 1999, he was re-elected - making him the first Ontario Premier in over 30 years to form a second consecutive majority government.

-In addition to sitting on several boards of Canadian corporations, he also serves as a director of the Tim Horton Children's Foundation and the Mount Royal College Foundation.
+In addition to sitting on several boards of Canadian corporations, he also serves as a director of the Tim Horton Children's Foundation and the Mount Royal University Foundation.
 He is the Honorary Chair of the North Bay District Hospital Capital Campaign and the Nipissing University and Canadore College Capital Campaign.
 Mr. Harris is also a Senior Fellow of The Fraser Institute.
 He has received his ICD.D certification from the Institute of Corporate Directors.

-In addition to Canaccord Capital Inc., Mr. Harris is a director of the following public companies: Augen Capital Corp., Chartwell Seniors Housing Real Estate Investment Trust, EnGlobe Corp., Enmax Corporation, FirstService Corporation and Magna International Inc. He chairs the board of trustees of Chartwell Seniors Housing Real Estate Investment Trust and the board of directors of EnGlobe Corp.
-Of the meetings of the board of directors and the committee on which he served held between April 1, 2008 and May 19, 2009, Mr. Harris attended eight of the nine meetings of the board of directors and all of the 10 meetings of the Corporate Governance and Compensation Committee.
+In addition to Canaccord Financial Inc., Mr. Harris is a director of the following public companies: Augen Capital Corp., Chartwell Seniors Housing Real Estate Investment Trust, EnGlobe Corp., FirstService Corporation, Magna International Inc. and Routel Inc. He chairs the board of trustees of Chartwell Seniors Housing Real Estate Investment Trust and the board of directors of EnGlobe Corp.
+Of the meetings of the board of directors and the committee on which he served held between April 1, 2009 and May 18, 2010, Mr. Harris attended all of the nine meetings of the board of directors and all of the 10 meetings of the Corporate Governance and Compensation Committee.

-TIMOTHY HOARE is the Chairman of the Board and Chief Executive Officer of Canaccord Adams Limited.
+Timothy Hoare is the Chairman of the Board and Chief Executive Officer of Canaccord Genuity Limited.
 Mr. Hoare began his career in the securities industry when he joined Laing & Cruikshank, a London based investment dealer, in 1975 as a mining analyst.
 He became a partner of that firm in 1979.
 In 1988 the firm was acquired by Credit Lyonnais and Mr. Hoare became a director of Credit Lyonnais Laing International in 1990.
 In 1993 Mr. Hoare established T. Hoare & Co.
 Limited, an investment dealer based in London, England, which focused on research and institutional accounts and specialized in financing companies in the international resource sector.
 The Company acquired a minority interest in T. Hoare & Co.
-Limited in 1993 and through a series of corporate reorganizations it became a wholly owned subsidiary of the Company in 1999 and now operates as Canaccord Adams Limited.
+Limited in 1993 and through a series of corporate reorganizations it became a wholly owned subsidiary of the Company in 1999 and now operates as Canaccord Genuity Limited.
 Throughout his career Mr. Hoare has been an active participant in the mining finance sector.
 He has arranged financings for resource companies around the world including intermediate producers and companies with properties at the exploration and development stage as well as international oil and gas companies.

-In addition to Canaccord Capital Inc., Mr. Hoare is a director of the following public company: Ten Alps PLC, which is listed on the London Stock Exchange.
-Mr. Hoare attended seven of the nine meetings of the board of directors held between April 1, 2008 and May 19, 2009.
+In addition to Canaccord Financial Inc., Mr. Hoare is a director of the following public company: Ten Alps PLC, which is listed on the London Stock Exchange.
+Mr. Hoare attended eight of the nine meetings of the board of directors held between April 1, 2009 and May 18, 2010.